What Is Slingo And How Do You Play?

-Slingo differs from a slot as players are often offered opportunities to play on once they've played all spins and free spins.
-Playing on incurs an extra wager but you'll be advised how much you could win by playing on.
+Slingo differs from a slot as players are often offered opportunities to play on once they've completed their round of all spins and additional free spins.
+Playing on involves making an extra wager but you'll be advised how much you could win by playing on.
 The game also boasts an element of strategy.
 Wilds and Super Wilds allow you to select which numbers to cross off a game card.
-By selecting squares (such as the centre square) you have more chance of completing Slingos on multiple lines.
+By selecting squares (such as the centre square) you potentially have more chance of completing Slingos on multiple lines.
 Just a word of warning about wagering on - it can get expensive so be wary!

-The original game, Slingo Reel Riches, has been tweaked and redesigned to offer players variants on the theme.
-TV Game Shows such as Deal Or No Deal, Who Wants To Be A Millionaire, The X Factor, Britain's Got Talent and Love Island have all lent themselves to the game.
-These have been joined by Rainbow Riches and a poker variant - Slingo Showdown - one of our favorites versions of the game.
+The original game, Slingo Reel Riches, has been tweaked and redesigned over the years to offer players a number of variants on the theme.
+TV Game Shows such as Deal Or No Deal, Who Wants To Be A Millionaire, The X Factor, Britain's Got Talent, Friends, The Chase and Love Island have all lent themselves to the game.
+These have been joined by Rainbow Riches and even a poker variant - Slingo Showdown - one of our favorites versions of the game.
 You can discover more from our reviews below.

 Slingo Game Reviews

 A multiplayer version of Slingo, Slingo Boom was also launched by the people behind the game.
 The aim of this game was to bring the fun of a bingo room together with the Slingo game.
 However, despite offering players access to multiple free to play games it sadly didn't pick up enough interest and was dropped from the roster at sites such as Spin Genie.
 Sadly the original group of sites that offered Slingo, Spin Genie, Pocket Fruity, The X Factor Games, have all closed down.
 Slingo.com that was also part of the group has survived but has new owners.